10 Causal estimands

 Notice how the estimate is 1.01, much closer to the actual average treatment effect, 1.

-Suppose \(X\) had not been randomly assigned.
-In that case, we could use the pre-exposure covariates to estimate the conditional probability of \(X\) (the propensity score) and incorporate this probability in a weight \((w_i)\) to estimate this causal effect.
-For example, we could use the following estimator to estimate our average treatment effect estimand:
+Suppose X had not been randomly assigned.
+In that case, we could use the pre-exposure covariates to estimate the conditional probability of X (the propensity score) and incorporate this probability in a weight (wi) to estimate this causal effect.
+We could extend the unweighted estimator to use weighted means to estimate our average treatment effect estimand.
+This version of inverse probability weighting is sometimes called the Hajek estimator.
+While we’ll focus on using regression for outcome models, this simple extension of the unweighted estimator shows how we can modify an estimator to adapt to different estimands.

 10.2 Estimating treatment effects with specific targets in mind

-Depending on the study’s goal, or the causal question, we may want to estimate different estimands.
-Here, we will outline the most common causal estimands, their target populations, the causal questions they may help answer, and the methods used to estimate them (Greifer and Stuart 2021).
+Depending on the study’s goal or causal question, we may want to estimate different estimands.
+Here, we will outline the most common causal estimands, their target populations, the causal questions they may help answer, and the methods used to estimate them ().

 10.2.1 Average treatment effect